 First Step

-Name: Date of Birth://
+Name: Date of Birth:

 Date Tested:// Manufacturer Lot #

 Signature of Licensed Personnel Giving Test

 Date Read// Measurement MM

 Signature of Licensed Personnel Reading Test

 Second Step

-Name: Date of Birth: II
+Name: Date of Birth:

 Date Tested:// Manufacturer Lot #

 Signature of Licensed Personnel Giving Test

-Date Read // MeasurementMM
+Date Read/ Meas surement MM

 Signature of Licensed Personnel Reading Test

 Office Stamp

-AGREEMENT FOR THE CHEMICALLY IMPAIRED NURSING
+AGREEMENT FOR THE CHEMICALLY IMPAIRED NURSING STUDENT

-STUDENT

-I, \\\\\\, consent to obtain a comprehensive chemical dependency evaluation for the purpose of professional evaluation of chemical dependency status and determination of a treatment plan.

-I understand and acknowledge that the admitted facts have academic consequences to include:

-Participation in clinical course work will not be permitted until the terms of the treatment plan are fulfilled; a semester grade, as appropriate, of I (Incomplete),W (Withdrawal), F (Failure), or U determination as stated in the Policy Statement Regarding the Chemically Impaired Nursing Student.
+I l,, consent to obtain a comprehensive chemical dependency evaluation for the purpose of professional evaluation of chemical dependency status and determination of a treatment plan.
+II I understand and acknowledge that the admitted facts have academic consequences to include: Participation in clinical course work will not be permitted until the terms of the treatment plan are fulfilled; a semester grade, as appropriate, of I (Incomplete),W (Withdrawal), F (Failure), or U (unsatisfactory) will be assigned for current nursing courses dependent upon factors related to grade determination as stated in the Policy Statement Regarding the Chemically Impaired Nursing Student.
+III I understand that failure to abide by the stipulations of my recommended treatment plan will result in my dismissal from the Program.
+Signature of Student Date Signature of Witness Date